 IMRAD (pronounced "im-rad") stands for Introduction, Methods, Results, and Discussion and is the most common genre published in the social sciences and sciences.
-Most of the sources you gather will likely be IMRAD-format papers or will at least begin with an introduction.
+Most of the sources you gather will likely be IMRAD-format papers.
 The "I" in IMRAD stands for Introduction and usually consists of a review of the literature on the authors' research topic.
 The author(s) usually use the Introduction section to report on the published literature about their research topic and reveal the trends and gaps in current research.
 An added benefit to beginning an article this way is that by showing the gaps in the research, the author(s) can justify their own research and explain the significance of the topic they chose to examine.
 Clever!

+Research saves the day!
 Photo by Yogi Purnama from Pexels